-When lowering the tower, the driver's seat should be swiveled so the tower does not rest on the seat.
+When lowering the tower, the driver's seat should be moved to its most aft and lowest position.
+The seat should automatically move to this position when the key is moved to the Off position when the key is moved to the Off position when the battery switch is ON.
 The tower can damage the vinyl and this damage is not covered by warranty."
 Raise and lower the tower using the up/down buttons located on the center section of the tower.

 - Failure to follow these warnings while using the tower could cause serious injury or death. - .
-Lock the tower in place and secure all hardware before and during use. - Do not tow more than 1 persons or 500 pounds at one time from this tower. - Only use this tower for waterskiing, boarding, or recreational towables. - Do not use this tower for parasailing, kite flying, pyramids, group pulls, towing other boats, or tubes. - .
+Lock the tower in place and secure all hardware before and during use. - .
+Do not tow more than 1 persons or 500 pounds at one time from this tower. - .
+Only use this tower for waterskiing, boarding, or recreational towables. - Do not use this tower for parasailing, kite flying, pyramids, group pulls, towing other boats, or tubes, - .
 Do not climb on, sit on, stand on, jump off of or dive off of the tower.